How to proofread your work

 Good luck!

-You can find an expanded version this guide, with added bits including model answers to real exam questions, in our shiny eBook “How to answer A-level Biology exam questions”, available in our shop.
-A purchase from our shop gives you a month’s free subscription to “ask an expert” – very useful for some exam practice 🙂
+You can find an expanded version this guide, with added bits including model answers to real describe and explain exam questions, in our shiny eBook “How to answer A-level Biology exam questions“.
+We also offer annotated model answers to A-level biology papers.

 If you’d like to work through some A-level biology describe and explain questions, from exam boards like AQA, please get in touch with me at Woolton Tutors, and we can set up some online A-level biology tutoring sessions.
-If you have a few quick questions, have a look at our Ask a scientist service.
+AQA students might be interested in my weekly A-level biology masterclass sessions for practice on exam technique.

 Best wishes,